akshay-mp/3d_object_detection/README.md

 Last three images confirm the vehicle location and approach with respect to front and rear bumpers.

-To summarize, most of the car's headlight, front and rear bumper, front and rear wind shield, trunk space, trailer, the hood can be seen.
+To summarize, most of the car's headlight, front and rear bumper, front and rear windshield, trunk space, trailer, the hood can be seen from stabilized images.

 ### Step 2: Create Birds-Eye View from Lidar PCL